Emma922/Asprice-makeup-project/README.md

   Develop and launch a formal loyalty program rewarding repeat customers with gifts, special offers, or exclusive bundles to encourage retention.

 - **Encourage purchases of top brands:**
-  Run targeted promotions or marketing campaigns promoting the top 5 brands to increase average order value (AOV) and sales volume.
+  Run targeted promotions or marketing campaigns promoting the top 5 brands in sales and profit to increase average order value (AOV) and sales volume.

 - **Promote high-performing products at checkout:**
   Recommend these products during the checkout process and offer exclusive discounts to increase sales and AOV.